sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Open standards and OSS are close to the essence of public service, because they:

 - enable a cross-jurisdictional community to collaborate on solutions;
-- share specification and code openly, which results in a positive return on investment, promotes freedom of choice and avoids vendor lock-in;
+- share specifications and code openly, which results in a positive return on investment, promotes freedom of choice and avoids vendor lock-in;
 - promote reusable solutions, that enable ESDC to pool efforts with other GC departments or Canadian public administrations to create valuable services that are interoperable, and increase efficiency; and
 - it is easy and efficient to add features to OSS, which can be freely shared with anyone, for any purpose.
 This means that everyone can benefit.

 The process to develop open standards, similar to OSS, is open and transparent to all interested parties.
 They cannot be controlled by any single person or entity with any vested interests, because:

 - open standards are platform independent, vendor neutral and usable for multiple implementations;
 - specifications, code and supporting material are freely available with limited restrictions; and
-- they are supported by the community and demonstrate independence or approved through due process by rough consensus among participants.
+- they are supported by the community and demonstrate independence, or approved through due process by rough consensus among participants.

 More information, benefits and risks of open standards and OSS are available in the [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html), written by the Treasury Board of Canada Secretariat (TBS).
 These benefits include:

-- Avoiding lock-in - flexibility;
+- Avoiding lock-in – flexibility;
 - supporting the local economy and communities;
 - cost savings;
-- security - reliance on hardening, not obfuscation;
+- security – reliance on hardening, not obfuscation;
 - productivity gains and collaboration;
 - IT talent and job satisfaction; and
-- economic impact - increase use of Canadian resources.
+- economic impact – increase use of Canadian resources.

 ### What this strategy seeks to accomplish

 Working across ESDC, and jointly with other GC departments, provincial governments, companies and the public at large, we can build new, innovative digital solutions that support our common policies and activities, and work towards technology sovereignty.

-Open standards and OSS allows for incremental innovation, based on the sharing of knowledge and skills.
+Open standards and OSS allow for incremental innovation, based on the sharing of knowledge and skills.
 Openness increases trust in public services.
 It helps to solve complex technology problems by getting others to contribute unexpected solutions.

-Being free to inspect and improve, open standards and OSS offers more options to increase the level of assurance that adequate security controls are applied.
+Being free to inspect and improve, open standards and OSS offer more options to increase the level of assurance that adequate security controls are applied.
 It allows for independent audits and code inspections, so the time and effort spent can be balanced according to need.
 This improves security, not just for us, but also for everyone.